KayceP/Linux-Server-Configuration/README.md

 - For a live demo of the web application being hosted, [click here](http://www.patternrecognition.io/omenu).

 - This live demonstration will be moved in the future, so if it is inactive my apologies!
-Please contact me through GitHub if you'd like to see the remotely hosted demo.
+Please contact me if you'd like to see the remotely hosted demo.

 ## Credits